afrind/draft-rush/draft-kpugin-rush.md

 ### Normal mode

-In normal mode, RUSH uses one QUIC stream to send data and one QUIC stream to receive data.
+In normal mode, RUSH uses one bidirectional QUIC stream to send data and receive data.
 Using one stream guarantees reliable, in-order delivery - applications can rely on QUIC transport layer to retransmit lost packets.
 The performance characteristics of this mode are similar to RTMP over TCP.

-TODO: isn't it 1 bidirectional stream?

 ### Multi Stream Mode